brianholle/Task-Manager/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+The following is a steb by step set of instructions that will get your development environment up and running.

 1. Clone this repository